CodeJonesW/Wills_Blog/assets/blog-posts/learning-pyspark.md

 result.show()
 ```

+## Wip

+This article is currently a work in progress.
+I will be updating it more in the next few days.

 ## Conclusion

 While researching this article, I found [Jack Laskowski's writing](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/content/) to be extremely helpful.
-Tonight I made it throught the basics of Apache Spark's documentation and the beginning of Jack's book - Mastering Spark SQL.
+Tonight I made it through the basics of Apache Spark's documentation and the beginning of Jack's book - Mastering Spark SQL.

 On his initial page Jack cites a quote by Flannery O'Conner - _'I write to discover what I know.'_